keyber-inc/flutter_admin_scaffold/README.md

 # flutter_admin_scaffold

-This package is a scaffold class with a sidebar.
+A scaffold class with a sidebar.

 <img width=720 src="example.gif">